codership/galera/docs/source/galeraparameters.rst

 .. index::
    pair: Parameters; pc.wait_prim_timeout

-The period of time to wait for a primary node.
+The period of time to wait for a primary component.

 .. rubric:: pc.weight